xiaxia-wang/Daily-Reading/Topics/IR.md

 *ICDE 2009*

 This paper is an extension of [Automated generation of object summaries from relational databases: A novel keyword searching paradigm](https://doi.org/10.1109/ICDEW.2008.4498381).
 Compared with the previous work which considers the search result as a list of OSs, this paper further investigates the ranking of OSs and their tuples.
 This is to facilitate the generation of size-constrained OSs and identify the most important tuples.
-Based on a proposed global importance score for each tuple, it is able to generate a top-k (i.e., at most k OSs in the list), size-l (i.e., each OS in the list must has at most l tuples) OS list as the query result.
+Based on a proposed global importance score for each tuple, it is able to generate a top-k (i.e., at most k OSs in the list), size-*l* (i.e., each OS in the list must has at most *l* tuples) OS list as the query result.

 *2022-09-06*